 How do you style a rug with a corner sofa?

-Take a look on guide on How to Place a Rug Under a Sectional Sofa for inspiration.
+For inspiration, look at the guide on How to Place a Rug Under a Sectional Sofa.

 Meet the experts

 At Living Cozy, we work closely with expert designers and top brands to provide the best information about the products you share your home with.
-In this article, you’ll hear from:
+In this article, you’ll hear from these rug experts: